twygmbh/angular-auto-height/README.md

 </div>
 ```

-Optional automatic height update based on changes to other elements:
+Optional automatic re-calculation of height based on changes to other elements:

  ```
  <div id="parent">